Scott Moran · founder individual audit · Mar 13-25, 2026

 March 22-24

-Hundreds of Zoom transcripts were processed for pain points, objections, buying signals, and fit.
+Hundreds of Zoom transcripts were processed for pain points, objections, next steps, and fit.
 A hosted review/send surface plus direct-draft workflow let those outputs queue for a review owner instead of dying in notes or chat.

 March 23

 A documented 7-stage enrichment pipeline on aws-mini produced 988 outreach-ready contacts and staged HubSpot test deals.
-This is not theory.
-It is remote worker leverage.
+The bigger point is that worker labor had left the founder laptop and started behaving like scalable infrastructure.

 March 24